"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

 Ginny nodded, as if expecting this.
 "Is Narcissa still with him?"

 Ginny could understand that.
-If it were Draco that was dying, she wouldn't want to lose any time with him either.
+If Draco was the one dying, she wouldn't want to lose any time with him either.
 She would want to treasure every last second.
-Even if it hurt her, she would stay by his side, waiting for that moment when his heart would stop and there was nothing left to love but a memory.
+Even if it hurt her, she would stay by his side, waiting for the moment when his heart would stop and there was nothing left to love but a memory.

 "He's going to make it."

 "He's going to make it," Ginny repeated.
 "I know he will."